A screenwriting hothouse

 Using the World’s Best Virtual Classroom, we run an expanding range of Online Screenwriting Courses at times to suit you no matter where you live in the world.

 We’re not big fans of traditional written script assessment.
 Getting someone to write a report on your script generally costs a lot of money, and often doesn’t help you move the project forward.
 We believe in creating a dialogue around story so we won’t do a written script assessment.
-However, we will give you feedback on your idea, outline or script and offer ongoing story coaching/script mentoring either in person or via Skype.
-Learn more about our Story Feedback/Script Mentoring options.
+However, we do offer one-on-one Story Coaching on you film or TV project either in person or via Skype.
+Learn more about our Story Coaching.

 Allen has been blogging on Screenwriting since 2010 and his posts have generated more than 2 million hits.
 To get a taster, check out “How to write a logline” and “10 insights I wish I’d had 25 years ago“.